Neil Laughton: Mount Everest, Nepal

 Laughton has taken part in six expeditions on Mt Everest.

 1996

 During his first Mt Everest expedition in the spring of 1996 Laughton did not reach the summit.
 He was amongst the climbers caught in the "worst storm in 100 years" whilst at an altitude of 8000 m 9–11 May 1996.

 1998

 In 1998, Laughton returned to Mt Everest leading an expedition team that includes the young Bear Grylls.
 They successfully reached the 8848 m summit of Mt Everest on 26 May 1998, at which point Bear became the youngest Briton to achieve this.

 2003

-In 2003, Laughton led an expedition to help wheelchair-bound explorer Glenn Shaw achieve his life's ambition of seeing Mount Everest from Base Camp.
-Shaw had a medical condition known as 'Brittle Bones' and was confined to a wheelchair all of his life.
+In 2003, Laughton led an expedition to help wheelchair-using explorer Glenn Shaw achieve his life's ambition of seeing Mount Everest from Base Camp.
+Shaw had a medical condition known as 'Brittle Bones' and used a wheelchair all of his life.
 The team successfully reached Base Camp on the north side of the mountain.